geetharamson/Fisher-s-Iris-Dataset/README.md

 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.

+## Data as table   (IRIS.CSV) ##

+   A basic table is a two-dimensional grid of data, in which the rows represent individual elements of the dataset, and the columns represent quantities related to each of these elements.

 # data set #
 The Iris dataset was used in R.A.
 Fisher's classic 1936 paper, The Use of Multiple Measurements in Taxonomic Problems, and can also be found on the UCI Machine Learning Repository.